BY-LAW NUMBER 1

 7.1 Election and Term

-The first trustees shall be the trustees as listed in Form 4002, the “Initial Registered Office Address and First Board of Directors”, filed with the Articles of Continuance (Transition).
+(b) The first trustees shall be the trustees as listed in Form 4002, the “Initial Registered Office Address and First Board of Directors”, filed with the Articles of Continuance (Transition).
 The individuals and terms of office for the first trustees shall be as indicated in Schedule “B”, attached to and forming a part of this bylaw.
 Subject to paragraph “(c)” and except for the terms of office of the first trustees as provided for in the immediately preceding sentence, at each annual election for which an election of trustees is required, all terms of trustees duly elected shall be for a term ending at the second annual meeting following their election.

-- Chairperson of the Collective Bargaining and Economics Benefits Committee of CAUT
+- Chairperson of the Collective Bargaining and Economics Benefits Committee of CAUT; and

 - Chairperson of the Academic Freedom and Tenure Committee of CAUT